dimitri-nicolo/calico/_includes/v2.2/cnx-monitor-install.md

 {% endif %}

-1. If your cluster is connected to the internet, use the following command to apply the {{operators}}
+1. If your cluster is connected to the internet, use the following command to apply the `operator.yaml` manifest.
-   operator manifest.
    ```bash
    {{cli}} apply -f \
    {{docpath}}{{secure}}/operator.yaml